rayblake800/Pocket-Home-Bismuth-Vanilla/README.md

   Now that NTC is gone and the PocketCHIP has ceased production, the primary goal of this project is to make Pocket-Home as easy as possible to adapt to similar handheld GNU/Linux devices.
 Future updates will focus on support for a greater variety of hardware options, input controls, and system configurations.
 See the [project tasklist](./docs/TODO.txt) for more information on future project goals.

-  Pocket-Home Bismuth is inspired by my experiences with the GP2X, the Tapwave Zodiac, and of course, the PocketCHIP itself.
-Now that niche handheld devices like these are relatively affordable and easy to design, I want to make Bismuth into my ideal interface for using these devices.
+  This project is inspired by my experiences with the GP2X, the Tapwave Zodiac, and of course, the PocketCHIP itself.
+Now that niche handheld devices like these are relatively affordable and easy to design, I want to make Pocket-Home Bismuth into my ideal interface for using these devices.